 Once you have received your ACAT assessment, you can begin applying to as many care homes as you wish, but once you accept a place, it’s important that you let the other homes know that you no longer require their services.

-Visiting a range of homes is often one of the best ways to decide which home suits your needs.
-To help you assess the suitability of the homes you visit, we have attached a short checklist at the end of this section.
+Visiting a range of aged care homes is often one of the best ways to decide which one suits your needs.
+To help you assess the suitability of the places you visit, we have attached a short checklist at the end of this section.
 This will help you assess each home and ask some important questions to the providers you meet with.

 The Department of Human Services (DHS) is the body that determines your financial situation.
 To do this, DHS conducts a Combined Income and Assets Assessment, which is a form that you need to complete and submit to the government.